 Value

-The S3 plot method returns a ggplot object representing the heatmap of cosine similarities.
+A ggplot object representing the heatmap of similarities.

 Details

 This function compares the PCA results between the reference and query datasets by computing cosine similarities or correlations between the loadings of top variables for each pair of principal components.
 It first extracts the PCA rotation matrices from both datasets and identifies the top variables with highest loadings for each PC.
-Then, it computes the cosine similarities or correlations between the loadings of top variables for each pair of PCs.
+Then, it computes the cosine similarities or correlations between the loadings of top variables for each pair of PCs using vectorized operations for improved performance.
 The resulting matrix contains the similarity values, where rows represent reference PCs and columns represent query PCs.

 See also